dennisoft/dennis.njunge/README.md

 - 🤡 Still trying to figure this open source thing out

-- 🤝 I’m looking to collaborate on any project that uses SpringBoot, React and NodeJS.
-Hit me up for any AWS consultation.
+- 🤝 I’m looking to collaborate on any project that uses SpringBoot, React or NodeJS.

+- 🥳 I can also consult on TIBCO and AWS Service.

 ![YOUR github stats](https://github-readme-stats.vercel.app/api?username=dennisoft&show_icons=true&theme=radical)